 Next, move to the Content tab.
 Similar to Qualio Documents, content steps have a predefined structure with subheaders/sections that cannot be modified, moved around or deleted.
 Additionally, default content can be included like tables and instructions.

-When you are done editing the step content, click the Done editing button.
+When you are done editing the step content, switch to Viewing mode.
 If you’d like to go back to the event, click the View issue button at the top.

 Task steps allow users to map out tasks such as investigative or corrective actions.
 Tasks require the assignee to upload/document objective evidence of the task they have completed.